wendlers/micropython-mfrc522/README.md

 D.Perron
 Sept 15 2021
-Addition of RfidAccess Class!  this allows to set or read access bits.
+Addition of RfidAccess Class!  this allows to set or read access bits.<br>
-Addition of read and write using sector/block and selecting KEYA or KEYB Add more example on how to change access block#3
+Addition of read and write using sector/block and selecting KEYA or KEYB.<br>
+Add more examples on how to change access block.
+(Block3 of each sector>.<br>